shittu33/Banking_app/README.md

 ## Backed & API

 * The source code for the Api server can be found  [here](https://github.com/shittu33/HerokuNewsApiServer)
-* The backend is with Php
+* The backend is built with PHP
 * The Api use Slim Framework